salif/linkita/README.md

 # Default value: false
 disable_default_favicon = false

-# If you want to reimplement the JS code
+# If you want to implement the JS code
 # yourself, set to true and use the inject support.
 # Default value: false
 disable_javascript = false